bowmnath/cis-457-w22/activities/week-09-routing.md

     * Determining which outgoing link is used to forward packets toward gateway router.

-26. Explain a few ways in which pure hot-potato routing, without consideration of the other factors that go into BGP route selection, could lead to a "bad" choice of path.
+27. Explain a few ways in which pure hot-potato routing, without consideration of the other factors that go into BGP route selection, could lead to a "bad" choice of path.

+28. A network admin decides to save disk space by uninstalling all programs implementing the BGP protocol from any non-gateway router on the network since they will not communicate with other ASes.
+    Is this a good idea?
+Why or why not?